 The government of Pedro Pablo Kuczysnki has launched a reconstruction plan called “Reconstruction with Changes” which has two phases.
 The first seeks to invest up to US$3 million in immediate reconstruction and resettlement.
 The second, projected to last five years, focuses on the development of modern, climate-resilient public works that represent an additional investment of US$6 billion.

 A large part of infrastructure losses is absorbed by private markets, and for this reason the private sector has a lot to gain from reconstruction.
 For example, a new highway can allow products to reach their markets more quickly, lowering the cost of doing business for companies.

 The private sector not only benefits from reconstruction.
 It could also be part of its development.
 Estimates from the World Economic Forum suggest that for every dollar of public capital that is mobilized to close the infrastructure gap, five dollars of private capital should be mobilized.
 However, financing alone is not enough.

 Key tools for reconstruction

-The Inter-American Investment Corporation (IIC), the IDB Group’s private sector arm, has experiences in technical assistance that can serve as a reference for Peru.
+IDB Invest (formerly known as Inter-American Investment Corporation), the IDB Group’s private sector arm, has experiences in technical assistance that can serve as a reference for Peru.
 In Mexico’s Port of Manzanillo, we found ways to adapt the design of the port to unpredictable weather conditions.
 This included ensuring reforestation and measuring the port’s carbon emissions.
 We made sure that the terminal operators have the tools and training necessary to replicate the environmental assessments every year.